-We have reviewed the accompanying interim condensed consolidated statement of financial position of Dar Al Arkan Real Estate Development Company, A Saudi Joint Stock Company (the "Company") and its Subsidiaries (collectively referred to as the "Group") as at 30 September 2022 and the related interim condensed consolidated statement of profit or loss and other comprehensive income for the three-month and nine-month periods then ended, and the interim condensed consolidated statements of changes in shareholders' equity and cash flows for the nine-month period then ended, and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Dar Al Arkan Real Estate Development Company, A Saudi Joint Stock Company (the "Company") and its Subsidiaries (collectively referred to as the "Group") as at 31 March 2023 and the related interim condensed consolidated statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34") that is endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.